EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness

 \section{System Description}

-We formulated this task as a binary text classification problem with \textsc{Informative} and \textsc{Uninformative} as the class names.
-As shown in Figure \ref{fig01:Architecture}, the framework of our Informativeness classification model consists of three modules: \textsl{Transformer} and \textsl{BERTweet} ensemble learning, generalized augmentation via pseudo-labeling, optimal thresholding via post-processing to adjust distribution of class labels in target.
+We formulate the task of identifying informativeness in Tweets as a binary text classification problem with \textsc{Informative} and \textsc{Uninformative} as the class names.
+As shown in Figure \ref{fig01:Architecture}, the framework of our Informativeness classification model consists of three modules --- Transformer and BERTweet ensemble learning, generalized augmentation via pseudo-labeling, and optimal thresholding via post-processing to adjust the distribution of class labels in target.